Magento is a powerful ecommerce platform with its own content management system (CMS) to manage website content. That should be as clear as a day.

 But it’s no secret that Magento’s built-in CMS doesn’t go far when your business scales.
 It becomes more difficult to store your assets, share files, and manage content especially if you’re selling across platforms.
 And that’s when Adobe AEM integration comes in handy.

 Adobe Experience Manager (AEM) is an advanced CMS and digital asset management (DAM) platform.
-Named a leader in the last edition of Gartner 2019 Magic Quadrant for Web Content Management, AEM allows to get a merchant’s content to the market fast and customize customer experience on the web.
+Named a leader in the last edition of The Forrester Wave™: Agile Content Management Systems (CMSes), Q1 2021, AEM allows to get a merchant’s content to the market fast and customize customer experience on the web.
 As the name suggests, it is owned by Adobe just like Magento, which gives an amazing opportunity for merchants to take the best of both worlds and seamlessly integrate them into a powerful ecommerce solution.

 What is Adobe AEM, what are the benefits of it for Magento merchants, and how Adobe AEM Magento integration is implemented — read more in our material.